wintersknight94/WC-Naturae/README.md

 the original [NodeCore Nature by Winter94](/packages/Winter94/nc_nature/)

-This mod is intended as a drop-in replacement for the original Nature mod and Warr1024's 'NodeCore Nature: Revised' mod for existing worlds.
+This mod is intended as a drop-in replacement for the original Nature mod for existing worlds.
 This mod may make lasting changes to your world as mapblocks are loaded or new content is accessed.
 Make sure you **back up your world** before upgrading.